sleemanj/optiboot/optiboot/bootloaders/optiboot/README.md

 Of course you may also need to edit optiboot.c to handle any special cases of your new chip, but that's left as an exercise for the reader!

+In general, the structure of a `Makefile.[family]` file is this...

+    _family_: [extra common family stuff 1...]
+    _family_: ...
+    _family_: [extra common family stuff n...]
+    _family_: _optiboot_

+    specific: TARGET     = specific
+    specific: FLASH_SIZE = 1234
+    specific: FEATURES   += [...]
+    specific: [extra specific stuff 1...]
+    (...)
+    specific: [extra specific stuff n...]
+    specific: _family_

+Where `FLASH_SIZE` is the total size of the chip in bytes, decimal, and `TARGET` is just a repeat of the target name.
+Generally speaking "family" stuff will override "specific" stuff because of how make works, except for += in which case it will combine, so in other words, only put things that absolutely apply to everything in the family in the family sections.

+Note that `_family_` and `specific` are not literally that, substitute with appropriate names, eg `_atmega8_` for `_family_` and `atmega328p` for `specific`.
+The `_optiboot_` however is literal, this is the Make target in `Makefile` which actually starts the build process.

+The "stuff" in question is a variety of configurations which can be set...

+    MCU_TARGET	     = target_for_gcc

+      The `TARGET` (name of the chip, eg attiny24a) is typically what you pass to avrdude, however avr-gcc sometimes doesn't know about that name, and you have to pretend it's something else for avr-gcc (for example `attiny24`).
+Defaults to same as TARGET.

+    FEATURES        += [ list of features ]

+      The features to enable, see the available features above, ones specified here will ALWAYS be set for the chip, so generally you will only use the following features here...

+      SOFT_UART              : Use software serial (for optiboot) VIRTUAL_BOOT_PARTITION : Use a "virtual" bootloader partition

+      Defaults to no features.

+    RESET_VECTOR     = nn

+      When using a VIRTUAL_BOOT_PARTITION the bootloader "hijacks" this decimal 0-based index interrupt vector to use for virtual boot, this vector will no longer be usable for uploaded sketches.
+Good candidates are SPM_READY or EE_READY (sometimes SPM_RDY or EE_RDY), not all chips have the SPM_R(EA)DY interrupt so use EE_R(EA)DY in that case.
+Note that the datasheet lists vectors starting from 1, we index them starting from ZERO so subtract one from the datasheet index.

+      No default, this is required if you specify VIRTUAL_BOOT_PARTITION feature.

+    BOOTLOADER_RESERVED = nnnn

+      The space to reserve (at top of memory) for the bootloader, including 4 extra bytes (3, but due to word addressing...), in bytes, decimal.
+For chips with dedicated boot sections of flash (eg ATMega328) this should match that dedicated area size (depending on Fuse settings).
+For VIRTUAL_BOOT_PARTITION this can be an arbitrary size but should always be even (because word addressing).

+      Without VIRTUAL_BOOT_PARTITION this option is REQUIRED

+      With VIRTUAL_BOOT_PARTITION this option defaults to either 700 or 600 bytes depending on if the given features look like they would make a  "big" bootloader or not.

+In addition to those there are some "stuffs" which you should never need to set, but for completeness I will describe...

+    BOOTLOADER_ADDRESS = nnnn

+      This is the byte address of the first byte of the bootloader code.
+      By default this is calculated from the FLASH_SIZE and BOOTLOADER_RESERVED

+    VERSION_ADDRESS = nnnn

+      This is the byte address of the first byte of the version bytes (2 of).
+      By default this is calculated from the FLASH_SIZE

+    CAL_ADDRESS = nnnn

+      This is the byte address of the OSCCAL Calibration Byte when using TUNABLE or OSCCAL_PROGMEM options.
+By default this is calculated from the FLASH_SIZE